TKomericki/Rhetos-wiki/Filters-and-other-read-methods.md

 # Developing filters and other read methods

-Most of the business rules in Rhetos applications are based on filters and other similar read methods.
+Most of the business rules in Rhetos apps are based on filters and other similar read methods.

 Developers write filters and queries to process the data.